The role of the surface energy in nuclear octupole excitations: Discussion and Conclusion

 \section{Discussion and Conclusion}

 The results from section \ref{sec:results} suggest that the there is a strong linear relationship between surface energy and the position of the octupole state in $^{208}$Pb.
-We hypothesise that this is due to the fact that an octupole vibration involves a change in the surface area of a nucleus, and where the cost of generating the nuclear surface is low, the corresponding excitation energy of the nuclear state is lower.
+We hypothesise that this is due to the fact that an octupole vibration involves a change in the surface area of a nucleus, and where the cost of generating the nuclear surface is low because of a low surface energy coefficient, the corresponding excitation energy of the nuclear state is lower.

 The experimental value for the first $3^-$ energy in $^{208}$Pb is 2614 keV \cite{henderson}.
 This is substantially lower than the values coming from any of the SLy5s$X$ forces.
-We do not suggest here that an extrapolation of surface energy for this particular level makes sense, as other systematic effects in the Skyrme fits should be taken into account, with existing Skyrme forces showing a wide variation in reproduction of this energy level \cite{taqi}, as well as the existence strong evidence for the importance of the details of the single-particle levels \cite{skx,twitter} in reproducing spectra.
+We do not suggest here that an extrapolation of surface energy for this particular level makes sense, as other systematic effects in the Skyrme fits should be taken into account, with existing Skyrme forces showing a wide variation in reproduction of this energy level \cite{taqi}, as well as the existence of strong evidence for the importance of the details of the single-particle levels \cite{skx,twitter} in reproducing spectra.
 However, the linear fit shown in equation (\ref{eq:fit}) appears robust, and could form a low-cost way of including pseudodata in future fits or studies.
+However, alongside the recent fit of $a_\mathrm{surf}\simeq16.33$ MeV cited above, it does suggest that an extension of the well-controlled fits of Skyrme interactions to lower values of $a_\mathrm{surf}$ would be useful.

+We suppose that the case of strong correlation between the surface energy and excitation energy of the $3^-$ state in $^{208}$Pb extends to other nuclei and other shape vibrations.
+A rich seam of octupole vibrational states exists in heavy nuclei, though many are not spherical, and this may decrease the effect \cite{butler}.
+Other states, such as quadrupole vibrations, present throughout the nuclear chart in most spherical even-even nuclei \cite{verney}, could also be a fertile ground for study to further the picture explored in the present work.

 In conclusion, we hypothesised a correlation between the surface energy which characterises an effective nuclear interaction, and the position of shape-vibrational excited octupole states.
-We shows there to be a strong linear correlation between the two quantities in the case of the well-known first excited state in $^{208}$Pb, which is octupole in nature.
+We show there to be a strong linear correlation between the two quantities in the case of the well-known first excited state in $^{208}$Pb, which is octupole in nature.